 Beef Shorthorn

 Shorthorn cattle originate from the north east of England.
-The origins of the breed can be traced back to the 1700s.
+The origins of the Shorthorn breed can be traced back to the 1700s.
 Through genetic diversity the breed split into Beef Shorthorn and Dairy Shorthorn.

 The development of Shorthorn cattle is due mainly to the founding breeders of Teeswater cattle.
 Cattle kept by some of these main breeders were developed for their beef qualities while other breeders concentrated on the milking qualities.